MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-setup.md

 ![Traduci showing USB and power ports](images/Traduci_12PinPortSide.jpg)

-To plug a peripheral radio into a port on the Traduci, orient the Traduci so that LEDs, buttons, and the printed label on the radio containing the MAC address are face up.
-Keeping this orientation, plug the peripheral radio in the appropriate 12 Pin port.
+To plug a peripheral radio into a port on the Traduci, orient the Traduci so that LEDs and buttons are face up.
+Next orient the radio sled such that the printed label on the radio containing the MAC address and any switches are face up.
+Keeping this orientation, plug the peripheral radio in the appropriate 12 pin port.

 > [!NOTE]
 > Some peripherals may only plug into certain ports.
 Please refer to the [supported hardware page](testing-BTP-suppported-hardware.md) for more information.